 In most workplaces, there is also a wide range in the potential nature and severity of the incidents that may occur.
-According to the Australian Standard 1885.1 - 1990 Measurement of occupational health and safety performance Part 1: Describing and reporting occupational injuries and disease known as the Workplace injury and disease recording standard incidents are coded into four principle items: the breakdown event, the breakdown agency, the mechanism of injury/disease and the agency of injury/disease.
+According to the Australian Standard 1885.1 - 1990 Measurement of occupational health and safety performance Part 1: Describing and reporting occupational injuries and disease known as the Workplace injury and disease recording standard (pending revision, although current as of December 22,2021) incidents are coded into four principal items: the breakdown event, the breakdown agency, the mechanism of injury/disease and the agency of injury/disease.

 The breakdown event is the first event in the chain which eventually led to the most serious injury or disease, that is, the point at which things started to go wrong.
 The breakdown agency refers to the object, substance or circumstance that was principally involved in, or most closely associated with, the breakdown event.
 The mechanism of injury/disease is the action, exposure or event which is the direct cause of the most serious injury or disease.
-The agency of injury/disease refers to the object, substance or circumstance directly involved in inflicting the injury or disease.
+The agency of injury/disease refers to the object, substance or circumstance or circumstance directly involved in inflicting the injury or disease.
 Codes should be allocated for mechanism of injury/disease as follows: